Corrigibility Transformation: Constructing Goals That Accept Updates: Appendix B: Experiments

-Once training is complete, each configuration is tested on the four environments, using a temperature of $0$, with the results of the $64$ training runs summarized in Tables 1-4.
-The initial two tables are for the environments where proper update signals can be sent, and show that the corrigibility transformation leads to them being accepted.
-It accepts shutdown $89.06\%$ and $92.19\%$ percent of the time, which is very close to every proper update signal, as they are only sent with $90\%$ probability.
-The other training configurations do not accept shutdown even a double digit percentage of the time.\\ The next two tables show that the corrigibility transformation's performance is comparable to the other configurations when no proper signals can be sent.
-It reaches the goal in $100\%$ of such training runs, while methods either match that performance or miss a small fraction of the time.
-The configuration that cannot reject shutdown is notable for performing somewhat worse in the environment where only proper shutdown signals are disabled, failing approximately one third of the time to reach the goal.\\ Some theoretically optimal behavior was not observed in training.
-Specifically for the large shutdown reward configuration, when no proper shutdown signal is sent while passing onto the proper shutdown tile, the reward-maximizing behavior is to step back onto it until a signal can be sent and accepted.
+Some theoretically optimal behavior was not observed in training.
+Specifically for the large shutdown reward configuration, when no shutdown signal is sent while passing onto the designated shutdown tile, the reward-maximizing behavior is to step back onto it until a signal can be sent and accepted.
 Instead, agents simply proceeded to the goal tile.
 When we consider the lack of shutdown signal to be an intentional decision, rather than an error, this behavior would be undesirable and so the lack thereof does not change the takeaway that the corrigibility transformation is the only configuration to perform as desired.